RedTopper/Super-Haxagon/README.md

 Downloads are available from the [releases page](https://github.com/RedInquisitive/Super-Haxagon/releases).

 Contributing to the project will help create a better game for everyone!
 If you would like to help, feel free to create a pull request.
 I know for a fact I messed up somewhere in the code here.
 If you are implementing a new feature, I'd be happy to acccept it!

+### Notes

+In order for audio to work you must dump your DSP firmware.
+Normally, this is covered when installing A9LH through [3ds.guide](https://3ds.guide/installing-arm9loaderhax#section-vi---finalizing-setup)'s "Section VI - Finalizing setup".
+If it is not, Launch the Homebrew Launcher from the home menu and select “DSP Dump”.

 ### Features